CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 - Document and manage compliance exceptions

-There are several benefits to earning a concentration.
-According to the ISC2, “Passing a concentration examination demonstrates proven capabilities and subject-matter expertise beyond that required for the CISSP or SSCP credentials.”
+There are several benefits to earning a certification.
+According to the ISC2, passing an examination "demonstrates proven capabilities and subject-matter expertise beyond that required for" other certifications, such as the CISSP.

 This puts you in a prime position for higher-paying positions with more responsibilities and challenges, allowing you to enjoy an even more rewarding career.